d-mg17/apartments_webscrapper/README.md

 # WebScraper using BeautifulSoup4
-This is a Web Scrapper made using Python and the libraries BeautifulSoup4 & requests with the goal of finding apartments for rent in Puerto Rico depending of your area of choice {Metro, Centro}, with details about them like address, size and monthly rent.
+This is a Web Scrapper made using Python and the libraries BeautifulSoup4 & requests with the goal of finding apartments for rent in Puerto Rico depending of your area of choice {Metro, Centro, Este, Sur, Norte} with details about them like address, size and monthly rent.
 The result given are only the ones found on the first page of the search.

 ## How it works??
 This project uses the library BeautifulSoup to parset the html document of a website and stores it an object.
 From this object it's form where we will scrappe the information we need.